 Here’s a dish I enjoyed a lot growing up.
-It’s a very simple Dau Sot Ca Chua recipe that is my comfort food.
+It’s a very simple fried tofu and tomato dish (Dau Sot Ca Chua) that is one of my fav comfort foods!

-As a kid I ate this a lot, but never even considered the work my parents or grandma would put into making this.
-It would kind of just appear during dinner time (I appreciate it much more now!).
+As a kid I ate this a lot, but never even considered the work my parents or grandma would put into making this (I appreciate it much more now!).

 Cut the tofu into smaller pieces and dry on paper towels or in a basket over the sink for 20-30 minutes.
 We want to remove the excess moisture to avoid oil splatter during frying.

 I fried these in vegetable oil, keeping the temperature at 300F (148C) using my Polder Thermometer.
 Let the temperature hit 300F before adding.
 It should take 2-4 minutes until they brown.
 Like anyone else in a hot tub, these guys like to bunch together and stick, so move them around a little after adding to the pot.